Hi-Point carbine

-The Hi-Point carbine is a series of pistol-caliber carbines manufactured by Hi-Point Firearms chambered, for 9×19mm Parabellum, .40 S&W, 10mm Auto, .45 ACP and .380 ACP handgun cartridges.
-They are inexpensive as they are constructed using polymers and alloyed metals resulting in a reduction of production costs and sale price.
-It functions via a simple direct blowback action.
+The Hi-Point carbine is a series of pistol-caliber carbines manufactured by Hi-Point Firearms.
+Their polymer and alloy construction and simple direct blowback action make them cheap to manufacture and purchase.

 Origin

-Developed during the now-defunct 1994 Federal assault weapons ban, the Hi-Point carbine comes with a ten-round magazine that fits into the pistol grip.
+Developed during the now-expired 1994 Federal Assault Weapons Ban, the Hi-Point carbine comes with a ten-round magazine that fits into the pistol grip.
 With the expiration of the federal assault weapons ban in 2004, aftermarket third-party 15- and 20-round magazines were created.

 The proprietary magazines are usable only with Hi-Point firearms.
 The pistol-style magazines for the 4095 .40 S&W carbine are fully interchangeable with the Hi-Point .40 S&W pistol.
 No such compatibility was advertised by Hi-Point regarding the original 995 carbine and the 9mm Hi-Point C-9 pistol; owners of both designs have reported that they are not completely interchangeable.
 The 8 shot pistol magazine is too short to fit the carbine; however, the 10 shot carbine magazine will fit into the pistol but extends past the bottom of the grip.

 Development

 In the first quarter of 2009, a new model of the 995 carbine was released, the 995TS, which features a new stock and last round hold open.
 The TS model is slightly more expensive than the "995 Classic," affectionately known as "the Planet of the Apes gun."
 The 4095 model in .40 S&W and the newest model, the Model 4595 in .45 ACP, are available only in the new TS configuration.
 As of September 2010, the "995 Classic" or "4095 Classic" are no longer featured on the Hi-Point website.

 As of November 2017, Hi-Point has put into production a new carbine in 10mm Auto.
 Based on the Model 4595TS, the Model 1095TS functions similarly to the 4595TS, with a 10 round single-stack magazine and a telescoping bolt in a blowback action.

-The Hipoint carbines have a variety of aftermarket accessories.
-Hipoint manufactures a muzzle brake and laser system for the first generation models.
+The Hi-Point carbines have a variety of aftermarket accessories.
+Hi-Point manufactures a muzzle brake and laser system for the first generation models.
 Various companies manufacture accessories and attachments for the second generation of 995.
 The 995TS features picatinny rails and an improved design allowing for more versatility and modularity compared to the first generation 995.